-- Integrate an e-commerce focus into all employees.
 E-commerce can’t be a focus of a select few employees.
 All employees need to be aware of and contribute to e-commerce KPIs.
 Sales teams have certain numbers to hit, content teams must produce high-quality web and newsletter copy, social teams must create engaging posts, and designers have to ensure everything looks great and is functioning smoothly.

-- Step up your SEO.
 With people stockpiling certain items, consumers may turn to other brands.
 The best way to make sure you’re the brand they turn to?
 Show up.
 Everywhere.
 Audit your website to see where your visitors are coming from and if you’re missing any keywords.
 You can use tools like Google Search Console or Ahrefs to help with this, but also take advantage of your current customers.
 Ask them for reviews and ratings on sites like Yelp or Facebook Pages, and encourage them to spread the word about your brand.

-- Test, Test, Test.
 Think of e-commerce like a test kitchen.
 You can try out products, offers, and other services with a small group before launching for your wider audience.
 Try multiple subject lines in emails, different CTAs on offers, and alternate pictures for the same social copy.
 Most importantly, keep track of the results so you can see what’s working and adapt quickly.

 Once you’ve established clear e-commerce goals, you can turn toward another part of our new normal: social listening.